getodk/docs/form-widgets.rst

 See :ref:`image-options` to learn more about including images in surveys.

 .. image:: /img/form-widgets/default-single-image-select.*
   :alt: The Single Select form widget with images, as displayed in the ODK Collect app on an Android phone.
 The question text is, "Grid select one widget."
 The hint text is, "select_one type with no appearance, 4 image choices (a.jpg, b.jpb, c.jpg, d.jpg)."
-Below that is a set of radio buttons labeled A, B, C, and D. Below each radio button is a small icon of an animal: A - whale, B - frog, C - aligator, D - eagle.
+Below that is a set of radio buttons labeled A, B, C, and D. Below each radio button is a small icon of an animal: A - whale, B - frog, C - alligator, D - eagle.
 Above the question text is the form group name "Select one widgets."

 XLSForm Rows
 """"""""""""""